Nehemiah Part Two Deep Dive

 HISTORICAL BOOKS TO THE PROPHETS | RYAN KERRISON

-Protestant bibles place the book of Nehemiah right toward the back of the Historical Books due in part to the decisions made by those in the third century before Christ, who translated the Septuagint (the earliest Greek translation of the Hebrew Old Testament) also known as the LXX.
+Protestant bibles place the Book of Nehemiah right toward the back of the Historical Books, due in part to the decisions made by those in the 3rd Century BC, who translated the Septuagint (the earliest Greek translation of the Hebrew Old Testament) also known as the LXX.
 The order of the books has been preserved from that time, through Jerome (a 4th Century Priest), who translated the Vulgate (Latin translation of the bible), and now into our English translations today.
 This format runs differently in the traditional Hebrew scriptures, where Nehemiah gets categorised into the K’Tuvim (Writings) alongside the Psalms, Proverbs, Ecclesiastes and many more due to its literary nature.

 Looping back to the Protestant categories once more, we can see that there is a shift in category from Nehemiah, the Poetic and Wisdom literature categories emerge.
 These books are vital to the identity and practice of the Jewish tradition, and today are revered sections of scripture, essential to the understanding of themes such as worship, suffering, practical wisdom, philosophy of life, and much more.
 It is not my wish to unpack the Wisdom literature grouping here, but rather focus on the next collection of books; the Prophets.